Overview

 Project

-Trillion – A 3D Mascot for UI
+Trillion – 3D Mascot Development, Motion Graphics How-To Tutorials

 Client